Life of a Remarkable Modern Architect Walter Gropius

 bauhaus

-Gropius prepared a part of design for a massive housing project in Berlin from 1929 to 1930.
+Gropius prepared a part of the design for a massive housing project in Berlin from 1929 to 1930.
 He worked for other large housing schemes in Dessau and Karlsruhe.
-These major residential projects lead to New Objectivity movement, also referred to as modern architecture that developed in Europe among German speaking population from 1920s to 1930s.
+These major residential projects led to the New Objectivity movement, also referred to as modern architecture that developed in Europe among the German-speaking population from the 1920s to 1930s.

 Bauhaus school

-Hitler was on rise during the 1930s.
+Hitler was on the rise during the 1930s.
 Hitler’s regime shut Bauhaus down in the year 1933.
-During these times in 1933, Gropius was invited to submit the design for Reichsbank building that he accepted and proposed a detailed design.
-Walter Gropius left his country Germany in secret with his second wife Ise Frank due to his antagonism with Nazi government and moved to England through Italy in year 1934.
+During these times in 1933, Gropius was invited to submit the design for the Reichsbank building and he accepted and proposed a detailed design.
+Walter Gropius left his country Germany in secret with his second wife Ise Frank due to his antagonism with the Nazi government and moved to England through Italy in the year 1934.

 Life at Harvard University, United States 1937 to 1952

-In year 1937, he joined Harvard University in Cambridge, Massachusetts, United States as an architecture professor.
-Next year in 1938, he became the chairman of architecture department at the university.
-He served this position till 1952 when he was retired.
-Gropius became a legal citizen of United States in 1944.
-While he was at Harvard University, he introduced the same design philosophy in the study course that he did at Bauhaus School in Germany.
+In the year 1937, he joined Harvard University in Cambridge, Massachusetts, United States as an architecture professor.
+The next year in 1938, he became the chairman of the architecture department at the university.
+He served in this position till 1952 when he was retired.
+Gropius became a legal citizen of the United States in 1944.
+While he was at Harvard University, he introduced the same design philosophy in the study course that he did at the Bauhaus School in Germany.
 He was not successful in executing workshop and crafts training there.
-He was also not able to remove the subject of history of architecture from the curriculum.
-His vision of modern design was soon accepted and got famous in the university.
-Other architectural institutes in United States also got inspired by his design ideas and started a new era of architecture in the country.
+He was also not able to remove the subject of the history of architecture from the curriculum.
+His vision of modern design was soon accepted and he became famous in the university.
+Other architectural institutes in the United States also got inspired by his design ideas and started a new era of architecture in the country.

 gropius architect

 In 1942, he was made the vice president of a company General Panel Corporation that manufactured prefabricated dwellings and revived his passion for architecture by industry.
-He has also served at Massachusetts Institute of Technology.
-The well-known architect of 20th century Walter Gropius designed Child hall and Richards hall at the campus of Harvard University that were constructed in 1950s.
+He has also served at the Massachusetts Institute of Technology.
+The well-known architect of the 20th century Walter Gropius designed Child Hall and Richards Hall at the campus of Harvard University that were constructed in the 1950s.

 Life at The Architects Collaborative (TAC) 1946 to 1969

-In year 1946, Walter Gropius founded an architectural firm, The Architects Collaborative (TAC) in Cambridge, Massachusetts, United States with his former students at Harvard as he always emphasized on the significance of teamwork.
-His founding partners included Jean B. Fletcher, Norman C Fletcher, John C. Harkness, Sarah P. Harkness, Louis A. McMillen, Robert S. McMillan, Benjamin C. Thompson.
+In the year 1946, Walter Gropius founded an architectural firm, The Architects Collaborative (TAC) in Cambridge, Massachusetts, United States with his former students at Harvard as he always emphasized the significance of teamwork.
+His founding partners included Jean B. Fletcher, Norman C Fletcher, John C. Harkness, Sarah P. Harkness, Louis A. McMillen, Robert S. McMillan, and Benjamin C. Thompson.
 The team of young architects executed many remarkable architectural projects.
-Among these buildings is Harvard University Graduate Center also called the Gropius Complex.
+Among these buildings is the Harvard University Graduate Center also called the Gropius Complex.
 It was designed on the lines of modern design and bold architectural style.
-Enormous façade of glass by large horizontal windows and floating structure on pilotis were its key features.
-Other projects designed by The Architects Collaborative (TAC) and Walter Gropius buildings are University of Baghdad and United States Embassy, Athens, Greece.
+The enormous façade of glass with large horizontal windows and floating structure on pilotis were its key features.
+Other projects designed by The Architects Collaborative (TAC) and Walter Gropius buildings are the University of Baghdad and the United States Embassy, in Athens, Greece.

-In 1967, Walter Gropius became a member of National Academy of Design, an American artists’ association in New York found in year 1825 to advocate arts in United States.
+In 1967, Walter Gropius became a member of the National Academy of Design, an American artists’ association in New York founded in the year 1825 to advocate arts in the United States.

 The family house of Walter Gropius was transformed into a museum now known as Gropius House, located in Lincoln, Massachusetts, United States.